brohan/Toolbox/README.md

 # OSCP_Scripts
-Interesting scripts made or found during the OSCP process
+Interesting scripts made or found during the OSCP process.
+Many times base64 encoding made things quite a bit more effecient for xferring scripts and inside auto-scripts ;-)